POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

-Quantifying various relationship on a hair mineral analysis is a more advanced topic.
-Current research indicates that every three poor eliminator indicators indicates one adrenal burnout indicator.
+Quantifying various relationships on a hair mineral analysis is a more advanced topic.
+Current research indicates that every three poor eliminator indicators equals one adrenal burnout indicator.
 This number is the total of the poor and very poor eliminator patterns.

 In addition, every two VERY poor eliminator patterns equals one additional adrenal burnout pattern.

 To read more about adrenal exhaustion or adrenal insufficiency, a very common condition today, read Adrenal Burnout on this site.